 Email addresses are used to administer the survey process, and names are sometimes provided.
 We ask some questions on disability (so that institutions can ensure they are meeting everyone’s needs as best they can).

 We collect student experience data in order to provide the student’s own university/institution with the insights to help them drive improvements in the experiences, and hence the lives, of their students.
 Thus helping improve the application process, the learning, accommodation, sport and also the support services they provide to student, amongst other things.

 Once we have the data the first thing we do is remove any identifying details (such as your email address) these are archived separately and securely away from the answers to the survey questions.
-Ensuring that at no point can a named person and their individual responses be identified.

 The question answers are analysed to produce a series of aggregated tables and presentations for the institution.
 These results are also made available to institutions through an online BI (Business Intelligence) portal.
 Finally, anonymous verbatim quotes from the survey are made available to the institution.